UnderwaterOwlbear/underwaterowlbear.github.io/pages/cairn-houserules.md

 #### Counterspells

 A prepared spell may be expended to protect one (1) person per spell level from the effects of one (1) spell.

+#### Casting Interruptions

+A spellcaster who is in melee range of an enemy while casting a spell must make a **WIL** saving throw.
+If he fails, no effect takes place.

 ### Spell Descriptions